Mortgage Charter uptake data - June 2026

 Charter options form only part of the support which lenders provide borrowers seeking to manage their monthly payments.

-All borrowers can contact their lender and discuss their options, as widely publicised through industry’s Reach Out campaign.
-This support could for example include contract variations or appropriate forbearance measures.
+All borrowers can contact their lender and discuss their options.
+This support could, for example, include contract variations or appropriate forbearance measures.

 Next steps

-We will publish this data quarterly while we continue to ask firms to report on Charter uptake.
+We will publish Mortgage Charter data quarterly while we continue to ask firms to report on Charter uptake.

 We will closely monitor the mortgage market, including through market and consumer level data and firm engagement.
 We will use data on uptake of the Government’s Mortgage Charter to understand how it has been used, and to inform our policy and supervisory approach.